SAAAC Autism Centre’s Founder, Geetha Moorthy, receives prestigious award from Autism Ontario.

 “I am deeply humbled by this incredible recognition by Margaret and the Board of Directors at Autism Ontario,” said Geetha.
 “The SAAAC Autism Centre is not a story about one person, it’s about the contributions of thousands.
 I want to thank all the incredible volunteers, donors, board of directors, families, staff, and children that have worked collaboratively to make this Centre a valuable resource to many.”

 About the SAAAC Autism Centre: The SAAAC Autism Centre is a registered autism charity based in Scarborough.
 We have a special focus on serving culturally and linguistically diverse families who often do not benefit from resource awareness or engagement.
-The Centre provides a diverse suite of evidence-based arts, and recreational services that support over 300 families annually.
+The Centre provides a diverse suite of services that support over 300 families annually.